Mosquito Surveillance Program

 There is no evidence that WNV can be transferred by handling dead birds.
 However, proper handling of any dead animal is necessary to reduce the possibility of any health risk.

 Control and Prevention

-If the count and blood samples from the chickens indicate a cause for concern, the Iowa Department of Public Health may decide to issue a warning to residents to take precautions to protect themselves from mosquitoes.
+If the count and blood samples from the chickens indicate a cause for concern, Iowa Department of Health and Human Services may decide to issue a warning to residents to take precautions to protect themselves from mosquitoes.
 One of the best and most effective ways to prevent mosquito bites is personal protection and the elimination of mosquito breeding grounds.
 To find out what you need to do to protect yourself please visit the following link.